Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Basic foundational functions

 The plot of $\xi(n)$ is illustrated below:

 Correspondingly, the output table is presented as follows:

 This function has similarities to true/false states in Boolean logic, which is commonly used in programming.
-Specifically, $\xi(n \geq 0) = 1$ and $\xi(n < 0) = 0$ represent the true/false statements of the condition $n \geq 0$.
-Furthermore, it's noteworthy that the most subsequent \textit{F.F.} can also be expressed in Boolean algebra.
+Specifically, the states $\xi(n \geq 0) = 1$ and $\xi(n < 0) = 0$ represent the true/false statements of the condition $n \geq 0$.
+Furthermore, it's noteworthy that the most subsequent \textit{F.F.} can also be expressed in Boolean algebra\footnote{More about Boolean algebra in \hyperref[ss:add boolean algebra]{Addendum~\ref*{ss:add boolean algebra}}.}.